python3statement/python3statement.github.io/_practicalities/intro.md

 Moreover, upgrading your package may need the user to explicitly tell pip to upgrade dependencies as `pip install -U frob` will only upgrade the meta-package.

+## Depend on setuptools

+You can mark your library as dependent on setuptools greater than 24.3 this will insure that during the next upgrade (when the packages drop python 2 support) will have the right version of setuptools.

+Of course regardless of all the care you will take for your library to no break and to install only on python 2, you will likely have cases where it still end up being installed on incompatible versions of Python.
+Simply because users upgrades rarely and only an old version of pip or setuptools is enough to make the all update process broken.

+Plus setuptools is rarely an actual dependency of your project but a requirement to build wheels.

 ### Multiple Sdist.